 He was the recipient of a Fabrica scholarship in Treviso (2008-09) and a research fellowship from the Faculty of Political and Social Science at the University of Trieste (2009-10).

-He was awarded a scholarship at Fabrica (2008) in Treviso, was an artist in residence at the Bevilacqua La Masa Foundation in Venice (2009-2010), at the Institute for Italian Culture in Paris (2017), at Rijksakademie in Amsterdam (2018) and at Kunsthalle Exnergasse in Vienna (2018-2019).
+He was an artist in residence at the Bevilacqua La Masa Foundation in Venice (2009-10), at the Italian Cultural Institute in Paris (2017), at Pratiques d'hospitalité in Grenoble (2017-18) and at the Kunsthalle Exnergasse in Vienna (2019-20).

 Since 2013, he has been sitting on the curatorial board of foto-forum, for which he has curated exhibitions and catalogues.

 In 2017, he was guest curator at Museion, the contemporary art museum of Bolzano-Bozen, for which he curated the exhibition Hämatli & Patriæ on the concepts of homeland and nationhood.

 In 2018 he was a publisher in residence at the Rijksakademie van Beeldende Kunsten in Amsterdam.

 His books are to be found in numerous private and public libraries, including the Metropolitan Museum in New York, the Robert B. Haas Family Arts Library at Yale University and the Library of Harvard University, Tate Modern in London, the Kandinsky Library at the Centre Pompidou in Paris, and the Albertina Museum in Vienna.

 They were awarded the Author Book of the Year at the Rencontres d’Arles (2014), the Aperture Paris Photo First Book Award (2014), Gold at the German Photobook Awards (2014), the Italian Photobook Award – Premio Bastianelli (2018) and the Historical Book Award at the Rencontres d’Arles (2018).